Enec0De/pydsadoc/docs/source/sort/index.rst

 We do not compare the elements in a non-comparison-based sorting algorithm.

-.. automodule:: sort.bucket
+.. autofunction:: sort.bucket_sort
-   :members:

-.. automodule:: sort.counting
+.. autofunction:: sort.counting_sort
-   :members:

-.. automodule:: sort.radix
+.. autofunction:: sort.radix_sort
-   :members: